Kolbu

 Kolbu is a village in Østre Toten Municipality in Innlandet county, Norway.
 The village is located in the traditional region of Toten, about 6 km to the southwest of the village of Lena, the administrative centre of the municipality.
-The village lies in the western part of the municipality in an agricultural area, not far from the municipal border with Vestre Toten.
+The village lies in the western part of the municipality in an agricultural area, not far from the border with Vestre Toten Municipality.
 Kolbu Church is a cruciform church from 1730 that is located just outside the village centre.

-The 0.62 km2 village has a population (2021) of 648 and a population density of 1027 PD/km2.
+The 0.62 km2 village has a population (2024) of 637 and a population density of 1027 PD/km2.

 History

-Kolbu was the administrative centre of Kolbu Municipality which existed for 56 years (from 1908 when it was split off from Vestre Toten until 1964 when it was merged into Østre Toten).
+Kolbu was the administrative centre of the old Kolbu Municipality which existed for 56 years (from 1908 when it was split off from Vestre Toten Municipality until 1964 when it was merged into Østre Toten Municipality).